zestor/Nomad/Nomad/Nomad/README.md

-Avanade Job Finder is a Windows Desktop Application that allows the user to quickly look at Avanade Job Postings.
+Nomad is a Windows Desktop Application that allows the user to quickly look at Avanade Job Postings.

 The program downloads the latest 1,000 job postings from Avanade.com in JSON format into a file automatically formatted for today's date and time stamp.